 Adult Court Services are provided through a collaboration between the Chattahoochee Judicial Circuit, the Columbus Consolidated Government and New Horizons Behavioral Health to provide Mental Health and Substance Abuse Outpatient Services to individuals involved in the justice system who would benefit from court-supervised treatment.

-Co-Responder Program is a partnership with the Columbus Police Department to provide a licensed Mental Health Professional when officers respond to calls involving persons dealing with mental health issues.
+Co-Responder Program is offered in Muscogee County and Harris County and is a partnership with local law enforcement to provide a licensed Mental Health Professional when officers respond to calls involving persons dealing with mental health issues.
 This Program pairs Trained Crisis Response Officers with Licensed Behavioral Health Professionals reducing the amount of police time spent on behavioral health related calls for service, reducing the use of jails to hold individuals in crisis, lowering the rates of involuntary detentions, increasing access to behavioral health services, and decreasing repeat calls to 911.
 The Co-Responder, as a licensed mental health clinician, has the legal authority to issue an involuntary commitment (utilizing a 10-13 form) of a person experiencing a mental health crisis.

 Medication Assisted Treatment (MAT-SOR), known as the S.M.I.L.E.
 Program is provided to combat Opioid Use Disorders.
 Intake to the program in conducted at our Midtown Recovery Center location.
 S.M.I.L.E. stands for "Saving Many Individual Lives Everyday."
 Call 706-569-0727 for an Intake and Assessment appointment.
 This program is part of the DBHDD State Opioid Response.
 No Insurance is necessary to participate in S.M.I.L.E.
 Financial Assistance with medication is also provided.